 Improving how you accomplish EDI provides many benefits to your organization, including how you interact with your business partners.
 Purchase orders, invoices, and other transactions within EDI order processing are the lifeblood of modern business, and enabling those processes ensures the reliable exchange of goods and services and ultimately dictates whether your business will make money.

 When you rely on legacy and disparate systems that are complex, expensive to manage, or complicated to use, those trading partner relationships – and revenue streams – are in jeopardy.

 EDI standards are in place to minimize any potential communication complications that can lead to lost data, missed SLAs, and costly chargebacks.
 Modern EDI systems can take most B2B documents and transform and orchestrate any data, regardless of format.
 These include ANSI X12, EDIFACT, and Tradacoms standards and support formats like EDI, XML, and JSON, among others.

-Despite reports of its premature death, EDI will remain a core part of global business going forward.
+Despite reports of its premature death, moving EDI documents will remain a core part of the global business going forward.
 Whether you take advantage of modern EDI, however, and all its benefits is up to you.

 Cleo Integration Cloud elevates your EDI integration processes and streamlines your B2B communications.
 Cleo Integration Cloud helps automate your EDI processes in order to connect, transform, and route your EDI and non-EDI transactions through your ecosystem without piling on the custom code.